maribelacosta/dief/README.md

 R package for computing diefficiency metrics dief@t and dief@k.

+The metrics dief@t and dief@k allow for measuring the diefficiency during an elapsed time period t or while k answers are produced, respectively. dief@t and dief@k rely on the computation of the area under the curve of answer traces, and thus capturing the answer rate concentration over a time interval.

 ## Download and Install
 To download the development version of the `dief` package directly from GitHub, type the following at the R command line:
 ```r